 A concern or complaint can be made in person, in writing or by telephone.
-They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the headteacher) should be made in the first instance, to Fiona Wright via the Headteachers' PA, Karen Rothwell.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mrs Pat Brown (the Chair of Governors), via the Headteachers' PA, Karen Rothwell.
+Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to TrustGS (the Clerk to the Governing Body) via the Headteachers' PA, Karen Rothwell.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to , Chair of Trustees, via the trust office.
+Complaints about the Chief Executive Officer (CEO) or a Foundation Director of the CAT, should be addressed to Chair of Directors, via the CAT office.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the Headteachers' PA, Karen Rothwell.
+If you require help in completing the form, please contact the school office.
 You can also ask a third-party organisation for example like the Citizens Advice to help you.